FNOPE: Simulation-based inference on function spaces with Fourier Neural Operators: Software and Computational Resources

 For all baseline SBI methods, we use the \texttt{sbi} toolbox \citep{BoeltsDeistler_sbi_2025}, for the Simformer baseline we use the publicly available code from \citet{glockler2024simformer} .
 We use an optimized solver to solve the Darcy Flow PDE \citep{nemo2023}.

 We use various compute resources for the different experiments.
 For each experiment, we run the training and evaluation for each method, for each simulation budget, and for each of the three random seeds separately.
-We provide information on the maximum wall-clock time of these runs for each experiment.
-Code to use \ours~and reproduce the results is available at \url{https://github.com/mackelab/fnope}.
+The summary of network sizes and compute times for all tasks are provided in Tab.~\ref{tab: num_weights1},\ref{tab: num_weights2},\ref{tab: num_weights3}.

 For the Linear Gaussian and SIRD experiments, we perform our experiments on Nvidia RTX 2080ti GPU nodes.
 Both simulators have negligible wall-clock costs on these GPU nodes.
-All training runs finished within 2 hours of wall-clock time for all methods and all simulation budgets.

 The Darcy flow experiment required GPUs with higher VRAM to accommodate the large ($\approx 16k$ dimensional) parameters and observations.
-We performed these experiments on Nvidia A100 GPUs for both training and evaluation.
-Each training run for each method at all budgets was complete within 3 hours of wall-clock time.

-For the mass balance rates experiment, we perform training and evaluation on CPU, namely Intel Xeon Gold 16 cores, 2.9GHz.
+We performed these experiments on Nvidia A100 GPUs.
+For the Antarctic Ice experiment, we perform training and evaluation on CPU, namely Intel Xeon Gold 16 cores, 2.9GHz.
 We perform this experiment on CPU as the main computation cost is in running the simulations for the predictive MSE check, and the implementation of the model is not accelerated by use of GPUs.
-The exact simulation costs are described in \citet{moss2023simulation}.
-We perform 1000 simulations to calculate the mean predictive MSE in each training run.
-Each training and evaluation run for all method was completed within 24 hours of wall-clock time.
+The simulation costs are described in \citet{moss2023simulation}.